yodarango/flashcards/notes.md

 # LEFT OFF

-- Fix the range indexes in the settings component. it is off.
+- left of in [category]/layout, I am trying to render the subcategories for "words-by-category"